Apri34/iTunesSearchAndPlay/README.md

 # iTunesSearchAndPlay
 With this App you can search tracks from iTunes and reproduce the preview.
+In the toolbar, you can search for an artist or title.
+You can see details of a song by clicking on it and add it to you favourites by long-clicking it.

 ## Motivation
 I developed this application due to a job application.
 I decided to utilize this opportunity to extend my portfolio.